 The Domestic Renewable Heat Incentive (RHI) is a government financial scheme to promote the use of renewable heat.
-The Department for Business, Energy & Industrial Strategy (BEIS), formerly known as The Department of Energy and Climate Change (DECC), develops the scheme policy and rules.
+The Department for Business, Energy & Industrial Strategy (BEIS) develops the scheme policy and rules.
 Ofgem implements and administers the scheme.

 The government periodically reviews policy which means the rules can change for both existing and new participants.
 To achieve successful accreditations and keep receiving your payments, it’s important you keep up to date with the scheme rules.